 This boot dryer is using the patented forced-air technology that DryGuy is known for.

 The only difference it has from the other boot dryers from DryGuy is that its two arms can rotate 180 degrees.

 It means that it can dry the ski boots on the side and it can give more stability for heavier boots.

-If not dried properly, these can cause bad odor and deteriorates the footwear over time.
+If not dried properly, these can cause a bad odor and deteriorate the footwear over time.

 It is cheaper, but you can only dry a pair of boots at one time.
 However, the dryer is safe to use, even with the most delicate shoe fabric.